 “Our clinical teams continue to work closely with federal, state and local health agencies to distribute and administer the vaccines among our team and in the community as more doses become available.”

-Because the risk for severe illness and death from COVID-19 increases with age, seniors 65 and over are next in line to get the COVID-19 vaccine.
-Seniors 65 and older are at a higher risk of hospitalization, illness, intensive care, needing a ventilator to help them breathe, or death from COVID-19 than younger demographics.
-They are eight times more likely to be hospitalized and 220 times more likely to die from COVID-19, according to the Centers for Disease Control and Prevention (CDC).
+Because the risk for severe illness and death from COVID-19 increases with age, seniors 65 and over were first in line to get the COVID-19 vaccine.
+Seniors are at a higher risk of hospitalization, illness, intensive care, needing a ventilator to help them breathe, or death from COVID-19 than younger demographics but as availability expands, the age groups are as well.

 Essential and critical industries is identified by the Cybersecurity and Infrastructure Security Agency as roles including those in law enforcement, public safety and other first responders, education, food and agriculture, energy, water and wastewater, transportation and logistics, public works and infrastructure, communications and information technology, and other community- or government-based operations.